lord-blueberry/p9-distributed-reconstruction/README.md

 The data is saved in a github LFS repository.
 To clone the repository:

  * Install a git client
- * Install [github lfs] https://git-lfs.github.com/ command line extension (may not be necessary).
+ * Install [github lfs](https://git-lfs.github.com/) command line extension (may not be necessary).
  * Checkout the [p9-data](https://github.com/i4Ds/Schwammberger-P9-Data) repository.
 It is a github lfs repository.
 It takes a while to download all the files.

 The repository contains the simulated and the LMC observations.

 ## Windows setup of the development environment

-### Setting up the environment
+Install/Download the following:

-* Visual Studio (Community).
+* Install Visual Studio (Community).
 Install with .Net Core Cross Platform development
-* FitsViewer, for example [DS9](http://ds9.si.edu/site/Download.html) (Images are written as FITS files)
+* Install FitsViewer, for example [DS9](http://ds9.si.edu/site/Download.html) (Images are written as FITS files)
 * Git clone (or download) project to your system.

-* Get the p9-data folder on your system
+* Download the p9-data folder to your system.

+Run the project within Visual Studio
 * Open the solution file **project folder**/DistributedReconstruction/DisrtibutedReconstruction.sln with Visual Studio
 * Select SingleReconstruction project to run
 * Open the file: SingleReconstruction/RunningMethods.cs